faheemsajjad65/Dynamic-Navigation-Flow/shared/simple audio player/README.md

    - The interactive rating element displayed as stars.
 Rating can be set here
    - The interactive favorite element to set the song as a favorite.
 (As above, there can only be one favorite set.
 As soon as a song is set as favorite, all others are set to non-favorite)

+### Tips

+- It is recommended to start the development of the mobile application with appropriate components being hidden behind an abstraction layer and firstly being implemented by a simple, configurable, local mock.
+(E.g. The network connectivity.
+Once all functionality is verified with this non-networking implementation, the real network implementation can be added.)
+- In case you introduce abstractions and temporar mocks, please preserve both implementations.
+- Reuse components wherever applicable.

 ### Footnotes

 <sup>1</sup>You can find the [manifest file here](data/manifest.json).
 [Direct link](https://raw.githubusercontent.com/Learnfield-GmbH/CodingChallenge/master/react%20native/simple%20audio%20player/data/manifest.json)